 Women in IT Fields

-The role of women in the growing field of information technology is changing the face of the industry.
-Although women traditionally represent a smaller percentage of IT employees compared with their male counterparts, a recent push both in higher education and from the White House shows there is a substantial interest from women who are entering the field of computer science.
+Women are changing the face of the information technology industry.
+Though women usually occupy a smaller percentage of IT staff positions compared with their male counterparts, a recent push both in higher education and from the White House shows there is substantial interest from women who are entering the field of computer science.

-Although there are certain obstacles for women who want to work in IT, such as unexpected long hours, many companies are encouraging women to enter the field through growing entry-level opportunities and by promoting women to high positions.
-Although women only represent 30 percent of IT employees, new opportunities are opening up for all qualified staff members who have the training and education needed to handle this high-stress job.
+Despite the fact there are certain obstacles for women who want to work in IT, such as unexpected long hours and bias about their technical capabilities, many companies are encouraging women to enter the field through growing entry-level opportunities and promoting women to high positions.
+Although women only represent one-third of the leadership positions in tech, new opportunities are opening up for all qualified staff members who have the training and education needed to handle these high-stress jobs.

 Despite the numbers that show men are more likely to go into the IT field, industry experts suggest that women offer a new perspective on design problems and find different ways to approach problems.
 Building diverse IT teams that include men and women from different backgrounds is one of the best ways to create a promising problem-solving infrastructure that can tackle the biggest computing issues.

-You are not alone!
-Check out our infographic profiling the rise of high tech female entrepreneurs who are taking the world by storm.
+Check out our infographic profiling the rise of high-tech female entrepreneurs who are taking the world by storm.